Page last updated on February 7, 2025 at 3:48 pm

-This page outlines rebates and financing options available for residents interested in making their home more sustainable.
+This page outlines rebates and financing options available for businesses, nonprofits, and other organizations to make their buildings more sustainable.
 Site updates will reflect changes in incentives as they occur.

 Energy Efficiency Projects